Highest qualification

 There is a strong relationship between people's socio-economic background and the highest qualification they get by their mid to late 20s.
 These inequalities are bigger for higher degrees (such as master's degrees or PhDs) than for first degrees (such as Bachelor degrees).

-Young women from every socio-economic background except higher professional backgrounds were more likely to have a first degree than young men from the same socio-economic background.
-They were also less likely to have lower-level qualifications.
+- young women from every socio-economic background were more likely to have a first degree or higher degree than young men from the same socio-economic background

-- young men from lower working-class backgrounds were the least qualified – 20% had a first or higher degree
+- out of all combinations of sex and socio-economic background, young men from lower working-class backgrounds were the least qualified, with 22% having a first or higher degree

-- young women from higher professional backgrounds were the most qualified – 72% had a first or higher degree
+- young women from higher professional backgrounds were the most qualified, with 73% having a first or higher degree

-In every ethnic group except Black Caribbean, 25 to 29 year olds were more likely to have degrees than White British people from the same socio-economic background.
+- 25 to 29 year olds from every ethnic minority group were more likely to have degrees than White British people from the same socio-economic background

-Disabled young people from every socio-economic background were less likely than non-disabled young people to have a university degree.
-They were also more likely to have lower-level qualifications.
+- young people with a disability from every socio-economic background were less likely to have a university degree than those without a disability – they were also more likely to have lower-level qualifications

 By socio-economic background